Contact Us

 But we do offer custom boxes!
 Members can order a custom box through the a la cart section of our website.
 Subscription members can mix and match items in their portal and take advantage of member-only items and offers.

-Do I have to subscribe?
+Do I have to subscribe to place an order?

 No!
 But becoming a subscriber is the best way to support aquaculture farmers raising fish the right way.